Yet another legislative FAIL on the budget

 Even Burns sees the problem

-November 4, 2009 by fixarizona
+November 4, 2009

 Looks like even Senate President Robert Burns has seen that the problem may be to big to handle with cuts alone.
 From the Arizona Republic: